vovinhloc/gitnote/git.md

 ## 2./Thêm file

-nano readme.md
+- nano readme.md
-git pust ./readme.md
+- git push ./readme.md

 ##### This is an H5